 If we look at all of the horrible religious back and forth in England and Europe before and after the upheaval of the Reformation, we can find plenty of martyrs.
-People who used the sword rather than Faith to win the hearts and minds of others.
+Many people used the sword rather than the Faith to win the hearts and minds of others.

 There is always change for change's sake and resistance to change.
 When we flip toward the human and away from the divine then we only ask for trouble.
-When we think of religion before we think of God, politics before we think of morality, sex before love then we have create clay idols of human construct.
+When we think of religion before we think of God, politics before we think of morality, sex before love, any human thought or action before God's then we have create clay idols of human construct.

 John bears the distinction of being the only official Scotsman martyr.
 Born a Calvinist, he was convicted for his insistence on the primacy of the Pope in spiritual matters, a position from which, even after torture, trials, and conviction, he never wavered.
 Before his hanging (he was the child of nobility) he remain openly defiant saying: “If there be here any hidden Catholics, let them pray for me but the prayers of heretics I will not have.”